pmahnke/mahnke-cocktails/recipe_processed/margarita_spicy.md

 stars: 0
 base_spirits: "Mezcal "
 youtube: "jxpT11WEtWQ"
+description: "A modern Margarita variation that adds a kick of heat from muddled jalapeños and often features a spicy salt rim."
 excerpt: |
   A Smoky Spicy Margarita is a cocktail that adds a smoky and spicy twist to the classic margarita.
 It typically involves using mezcal instead of tequila, muddling in jalapeños for heat, and rimming the glass with a spicy salt mixture like chili powder and cayenne pepper.
 ---